Covid-19 (Coronavirus) - Keeping safe and well

 - If you need medical attention for a life threatening emergency call 999 or attend your local A&E

-- Are unwell or have any of the symptoms of coronavirus – a high temperature, a new, continuous cough, or a loss or change to your sense of smell or taste
+Visitors will be expected to wear a face mask when inside ward environments.
+Anyone who has not been given permission to visit will be asked to leave.
+Visitors exempt from wearing a face mask should discuss this with the ward manager/nurse in charge.
+Do not visit if you are unwell or have any of the symptoms of coronavirus – a high temperature, a new, continuous cough, or a loss of or change to your sense of smell or taste.

 Information for patients on Clozapine